westpoint-robotics/usma_imu/README.md

 # usma_xsens

 This package extends https://github.com/ethz-asl/ethzasl_xsens_driver.git.
 The extension allows the usage of the xsens 4th generation protocol.
-The xsens must be properly configured to work either this package or the original package.
-If not properly configured the packages generate parsing errors and stop execution.
+The xsens must be properly configured to work with either this package or the original package.
+If not properly configured the packages generates parsing errors and stops execution.

 Use the MT Manager Software to configure the the Mti-G-700 to these settings: